 If you have a local welder, you may be able to have one custom made to fit your fire pit perfectly.

 This type of cover should be made of stainless steel or cast iron, but you’ll find aluminum ones as well.
 They can be a bit pricey, but once you buy a snuffer lid, you will be highly unlikely to need to replace it.
 Having this secure lid over your fire pit can greatly enhance your safety and peace of mind.
-This peace of mind goes for outdoor fire pits which are portable models or more permanent gas fired units.
+This peace of mind goes for outdoor gas fire pits which are portable models, propane tanks or more permanent natural gas fired units.

 Protective Cover For Fire Pits